MaxKellermann/cegcc-build/README.md

 cd cegcc-build
 git submodule init
 git submodule update
-cd build-arm-mingw32ce
-mkdir build-mingw32ce
+mkdir build
-cd build-mingw32ce
+cd build
-export CPP=\`which cpp\` # otherwise gcc installation will look at /lib/cpp sh ../build-mingw32ce.sh --prefix=/where/to/install
+sh ../build-mingw32ce.sh --prefix=/where/to/install
 ```

 If you won't specify `--prefix`, it will install to `cegcc-build/bindist-arm-mingw32ce/`.
+I specified `~/.local-arm-cegcc/`

 To update afterwards:

 ```
 git pull
 git submodule update
-cd build-arm-mingw32ce/build-mingw32ce
+cd build
 sh ../build-mingw32ce.sh --prefix=/where/to/install
 ```

 (After update, to get 100% clean-room, you may want to rebuild
 everything from scratch.)

+To build the tool chain step by step, look at `build-mingw32ce.sh` line 24 where an array of components is listed.
+First `binutils` is installed, then all required headers are copied before gcc is bootstraped.
+Then mingw and the win32api are built and installed before finally the full gcc and libgcc are build and installed.

+You can put one component at once at the list i.e. `COMPONENTS=( bootstrap_gcc )` to re-run only specific parts of the tool chain.

 # Errors